AakashBelide/DSA/README.md

 - Talk to like-minded people and share resources with each other. **Don't be greedy :x:.**

 - Try to make a group with friends who solve questions consistently.
-Discuss your solutions with each other to understand various approaches to the same question.
+Discuss your solutions with each other to understand various approaches for the same question.

 - The placement season can be very stressful.
-You'll face many rejections but don't give up. try to have enough sleep and balance everything else as well.
-Luck matters a lot during placements.
+You might face many rejections but don't give up.
+Try to have enough sleep and balance everything else as well. **Luck matters a lot during placements**.

 - Your **CGPA** matters a lot for getting shortlisted.
 Once you are shortlisted, give it your all to clear the coding and interview rounds.